robertjskelton/robertjskelton.github.io/_posts/2020-11-15-GX470-Rhino-Lined-Roof-Rack.markdown

 ![Sound](/images/rhino/13.jpg)
 ![Sound](/images/rhino/14.jpg)

-Before you put it back on, clean all the rubber pieces, I used soap and water, the dry them.
-Mine rubber pieces were very gross.
+Before you put it back on, clean all the rubber pieces, I used soap and water, then dry them.
+My rubber pieces were very gross.

 ![Sound](/images/rhino/19.jpg)
 ![Sound](/images/rhino/15.jpg)